 The best sources of good coach trip operators are the official tourism organizations.
 If a coach trip operator is listed with an official body can expect that its standards will be pitched at an acceptable level.
 Try theVisit Britain shop or Visit London for lists of sensibly planned, reasonably priced day trips with one or two stops.

-But A Very Strong No to the Multi-Stop Coach Trip
+But Say No to the Multi-Stop Coach Trip

-Using the British Automobile Association route planner, I've worked out that this is a round trip of approximately 256 miles and involves (using motorways wherever possible) at least six hours of driving.
+One widely promoted trip that you can book before you arrive in the UK, for example, visits Windsor Castle, Stonehenge, and Bath.
+Using the British Automobile Association route planner, we've worked out that this is a round trip of approximately 256 miles and involves (using motorways wherever possible) at least six hours of driving.
 That leaves only five hours of the advertised 11-hour day to visit:

 - One of the world's most famous castles and the world's biggest occupied house